raypeng/DGBDT/index.md

 In the second graph, which shows training times for the second distributed algorithm, we can see that the voting scheme reduces communication and tree building time drastically, leading to good scaling beyond just 2 nodes.
-When running on 4 nodes, training finishes in 4.66 seconds, which is about a 4x speedup over running on 1 node.
+When run on 4 nodes, training finishes in 4.66 seconds, which is about a 4x speedup over running on 1 node (all nodes are also running OpenMP code with 24 threads).

 ### GPU and Hybrid Implementation